ibid/ibid/docs/api/ibid.utils.rst

       >>> format_date(datetime.utcnow())
       u'2009-12-14 12:41:55 SAST'

+.. function:: parse_timestamp(timestamp)

+   Parse string *timestamp*, convert it to UTC, and strip the timezone.

+   Return a naive :class:`datetime.datetime`.

 .. function:: human_join(items, [separator=u',', conjunction=u'and'])

    Turn iterable *items* into a unicode list in the format ``a, b, c